+Firmware File

-Firmware File 🔽 Check Main Firmv vare Version
+Check Main Firmware Version

 Filename: Browse

+,

 Upload Progress:

+,

 Upgrade Firmware

 - 3. Click Browse; navigate to the directory that the new firmware file is in and select the file. - 4.
 Click Upgrade Firmware to start the upgrade procedure. - If you enabled Check Main Firmware Version the current firmware level is compared with that of the upgrade file.
-If the current version is equal to or higher than the upgrade version, a popup message appears, to inform you of the situation and stops the upgrade procedure. - If you didn't enable Check Main Firmware Version, the upgrade file is installed without checking what its level is. - As the upgrade proceeds, progress information is shown in the Progress bar. - Once the upgrade completes successfully, the switch resets itself. - 5.
+If the current version is equal to or higher than the upgrade version, a popup message appears, to inform you of the situation and stops the upgrade procedure. - If you didn't enable Check Main Firmware Version, the upgrade file is installed without checking what its level is. - As the upgrade proceeds, progress information will be shown in a popup window. - Once the upgrade completes successfully, the switch resets itself. - 5.
 Log in again, and check the firmware version to be sure it is the new one.

-Note: To recover from a "failed upgrade" situation, see Firmware Upgrade Recovery, page 196.
+Note: To recover from a "failed upgrade" situation, see Firmware Upgrade Recovery, page 191.